Axial Symmetry of Normalized Solutions for Magnetic Gross-Pitaevskii Equations with Anharmonic Potentials: Refined Spike Profiles

 where $\mu_a<0$ is as in Definition \ref{def2}, $x_a\in\R^N$ is a global maximum point of $|w_{a}|$, and $\sigma_{a}\in[0,2\pi)$ is chosen properly (similar to \cite[Lemma 3.2]{GLY}) such that

 It follows from Definition \ref{def2} that

 Here and below we consider $v_a(x)$ as a lower order term in the sense $\|v_a\|_{\vaa}=o(1)$ as $a\to a_*(N)$, where the norm $\|\cdot\|_{\vaa}$ is defined by the inner product \eqref{2.7}.
-Following \eqref{3.5}, by a similar argument of \cite[Proposition 3.3]{GLY}, one can get the uniqueness of the global maximum point $x_a$ of $|w_a|$ as $a\to a_*(N)$.
-Note that the equation \eqref{GP-2} is invariant under the rotational transformation.
-Without loss of generality, thus we may assume that $x_a$ lies on the $x_N$-axis, i.e., $x_a=(0,\cdots,0,p_a)$.
+Following \eqref{3.5}, by a similar argument of \cite[Proposition 3.3]{GLY}, one can get the uniqueness of the global maximum point \(x_a\) of \(|w_a|\) as \(a\to a_*(N)\).
+When \(N=2\), using the rotational invariance of \eqref{GP-2}, without loss of generality we may assume that

+When \(N=3\), the property $(\ref{thmK:1})$ cannot be obtained by an arbitrary rotation, and hence it is assumed additionally in Theorem~\ref{cor3}.
+Thus, we have for $N=2,3$,

 It follows from \eqref{GP-2} and \eqref{3.4} that $u_a(x)$ satisfies

 We then derive from \eqref{A1}, \eqref{3.5} and \eqref{GP-5} that $v_{a}(x)$ satisfies

 where